 The 1966 Twins won 89 games, good enough for second place, nine games behind Baltimore, but when the team seemed to struggle in the first part of 1967, Mele was fired and Cal Ermer was named manager.
 The Twins were an even 25-25 on June 9 when Mele was shown the door.
 They finished up in second place, just one game behind the Red Sox.

 Boston owner Tom Yawkey had remained friendly with Mele over the years, and had often told him, ”If anything happens to you in Minnesota, you call me, immediately.”
 After returning to his home in Boston, he called on Yawkey, who hired him on the spot.
 Mele worked in the Red Sox system for 25 years.

 Sam Mele’s time with the Red Sox ended on a sour note, when GM Dan Duquette said he’d been telling Cleveland how to pitch to Boston’s hitters.
 Far-fetched as that might seem, it apparently led to the Red Sox parting ways with a longtime scout.
-As of 2007, physical ailments have begun to afflict him.
+As of 2007, physical ailments began to afflict him.
 He’s had his hip socket go out twice, suffered a ruptured disc in his back, and has macular degeneration in his right eye.
-The only contact he’s had with new ownership is to have received a Red Sox watch after the team won the 2004 World Series.
+The only contact he’d had with new ownership at the time was to have received a Red Sox watch after the team won the 2004 World Series.
 “What the hell.
 I gave it to one of my kids.”